grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -api.skip-label-name-validation-header-enabled
   [skip_label_name_validation_header_enabled: <boolean> | default = false]

-  # (advanced) Allows to skip label count validation via
+  # (advanced) Allows skipping the label count validation via the
   # X-Mimir-SkipLabelCountValidation header on the http write path.
 Allowing
   # this for external clients allows any client to send invalid label counts.
   # After enabling it, requests with a specific HTTP header set to true will not